blueloveTH/pocketpy-docs/ffi/py2host.md

 #### `jsonrpc(method, params, raw=False)`
 Send a JSONRPC request to host language.

-Return a json representing the result.

 + `method`: the method name
 + `params`: the parameters, should be a list
 + `raw`: by default it is `False`, you will get an expected Python object.
 If there is any error, an exception will be raised.
-If you set it to `True`, you will get a `dict` object representing the JSONRPC response.
+If you set `raw=True`, you will get a `dict` object representing the JSONRPC response.

 #### Example